Tseycum First Nation Land Code

 WHAT IS A LAND CODE?

 A land code is the land law developed by our own community for managing our reserve lands.
-It will replace the 44 land management sections of the Indian Act that currently empower the federal government to manage our lands.
+It replaces the 44 land management sections of the Indian Act that currently empower the federal government to manage our lands.

-Our land code will return jurisdiction over our reserve lands back to our community!
+Our land code returns jurisdiction over our reserve lands back to our community!

 WHY WOULD WE WANT TO MANAGE OUR OWN LANDS?

-Canada would no longer be involved in our reserve lands.
-Tseycum First Nation will have independent control over our own reserve, making it community-driven, for our people ~ by our people!
+Canada is no longer involved in our reserve lands.
+Tseycum First Nation now has independent control over our own reserve, making it community-driven, for our people ~ by our people!

-The Tseycum First Nation Land Code, if successful, will empower us to go back to the ways we used to manage our lands, teachings, and practices.
+The Tseycum First Nation Land Code empowers us to go back to the ways we used to manage our lands, teachings, and practices.
 No more delays.
 No more red tape!
-Tseycum First Nation would no longer need to wait for Canada.
-We would control our own projects and complete files faster and on our own schedule.
+Tseycum First Nation no longer needs to wait for Canada.
+We can now control our own projects and complete files faster and on our own schedule.

 Our land code lays out a number of essential governing functions, which include transparency and accountability to the membership in all decisions relating to our lands.
 The land code is "the people's land law", and not a tool that can only be used by a chosen few.